Fran Dunphy: Temple

 On April 12, 2018, it was announced that Dunphy would step down as Temple head coach at the end of the 2018–19 season, with assistant coach and former Owl player Aaron McKie succeeding him.

 Dunphy was named interim athletic director of Temple University, effective July 1, 2020.
 He replaced Patrick Kraft, who left to take the position at Boston College.
 Dunphy was replaced in this position by Arthur Johnson.

 La Salle

 On April 5, 2022, The Philadelphia Inquirer reported that the La Salle would hire Dunphy to be the Explorers' next men's basketball coach.
 With his hiring, Dunphy returned to coach at his alma mater and became the first coach to lead three different Big 5 programs.
 He replaced Ashley Howard in this position.

-Mr. Big Five

-Dunphy passed John Chaney (516 Big 5 wins) as the all-time winningest coach in Philadelphia Big 5 history.
-Dunphy, who lived his first 10 years in Southwest Philadelphia before moving to nearby Drexel Hill, Pa., starred at La Salle from 1967 through 1970.
-He would later serve as an assistant at his alma mater (1979–80; 1985–88) before taking the assistant coaching job at Penn for the 1988–89 season.
-After one season he would take over as the Quakers head coach, compiling a 310–163 record in 17 seasons.
-He then coached thirteen seasons at Temple.
-He received a master's degree in counseling from Villanova, and currently resides in Villanova, Pa.